capsule-corp-ternoa/ternoa-doc/docs/for-developers/02-building/01-create-nft.md

 ## How to retrieve an NFT using our Indexer?

 Ternoa indexer is **a record of the Ternoa Chain data.**
-You can query data for some specific entities (NFT, Collection, Markeplace(...)) using graphql.
+You can query data for some specific entities (NFT, Collection, Marketplace(...)) using graphql.
 *In this exemple, we use the graphql-request library.*

-You first need to prepare a stringified query to get NFT data from a specific NFT id, as we did in the uery(id) function.
+You first need to prepare a stringified query to get NFT data from a specific NFT id, as we did in the query(id) function.
 Do not hesitate to adapt the information you require in your query.
 When the query is ready, you can make the request to our indexer by providing both the indexer endpoint and the query.